Image of GILEAD HIV Logo

 The Initiative is organized around four pillars of action3:

-Diagnose.The Initiative aims to reduce the number of people living with HIV who are unaware of their status.7 As of 2019, it is estimated that about 13% of people living with HIV did not know they were infected, and that nearly 40% of new infections in 2016 involved someone who was unaware of their status.7-9 The Initiative is working to increase access to HIV testing in target areas to help diagnose new infections as quickly as possible7
+Diagnose.
+The Initiative aims to reduce the number of people living with HIV who are unaware of their status.7 As of 2021, it is estimated that about 13% of people living with HIV did not know they were infected, and that nearly 40% of new infections in 2016 involved someone who was unaware of their status.7-9 The Initiative is working to increase access to HIV testing in target areas to help diagnose new infections as quickly as possible7

-Treat.The Initiative aims to ensure that everyone living with HIV is getting the treatment they need with the goal of helping everyone achieve viral suppression.* Everyone who is diagnosed with HIV should see a healthcare provider as soon as possible.
+Treat.
+The Initiative aims to ensure that everyone living with HIV is getting the treatment they need with the goal of helping everyone achieve viral suppression.* Everyone who is diagnosed with HIV should see a healthcare provider as soon as possible.
 Today’s treatments have been shown to be effective at suppressing the virus if used as prescribed by a healthcare provider.
 This can help those with HIV live longer, healthier lives and can help reduce the chance of passing HIV to others through sex.
-While strides have been made in getting treatment to more people, in 2019 just over half (57%) of people living with HIV were virally suppressed or undetectable.* Experts also recognize Treatment as Prevention (TasP) and understand that access to it is a vital part of ending new HIV infections7,10
+While strides have been made in getting treatment to more people, in 2021 only 66% of people aged 13 and older living with diagnosed HIV were virally suppressed or undetectable.10,*,† Experts also recognize Treatment as Prevention (TasP) and understand that access to it is a vital part of ending new HIV infections7,11

-Prevent.The Initiative aims to increase prevention efforts, including pre-exposure prophylaxis (PrEP) medicine.
+Prevent.
+The Initiative aims to increase prevention efforts, including pre-exposure prophylaxis (PrEP) medicine.
 PrEP is a prevention strategy for people who are at risk for HIV.
 It involves using a prescription medicine to reduce the risk of HIV infection.
 Research shows that PrEP medicine is highly effective if used correctly.
-The Centers for Disease Control and Prevention (CDC) recommends PrEP medicine for anyone who is at high risk of getting HIV, but as of 2019, only 23% of the estimated 1.2 million people who qualify for the medication are using it7,11,12
+The Centers for Disease Control and Prevention (CDC) recommends PrEP medicine for anyone who is at high risk of getting HIV, but as of 2022, only 31% of the estimated 1.2 million people who could benefit from PrEP filled prescriptions for it.7,12,13

-Respond.The Initiative aims to improve the public health response to new outbreaks.
+Respond.
+The Initiative aims to improve the public health response to new outbreaks.
 New testing techniques and more sophisticated disease tracking systems, such as molecular surveillance, allow public health officials to pinpoint potential HIV outbreaks.
-The federal government can then work with local health departments in those areas to provide a timely response with tailored interventions and increased testing, treatment, and prevention services in those areas most in need7,13
+The federal government can then work with local health departments in those areas to provide a timely response with tailored interventions and increased testing, treatment, and prevention services in those areas most in need7,14

 The Department of Health and Human Services (HHS) coordinates the Initiative through the Office of the Assistant Secretary for Health (OASH).
-The Initiative is a collaboration between many agencies within the department, including the CDC, the Health Resources and Services Administration (HRSA), Indian Health Service (IHS), National Institutes of Health (NIH), and Substance Abuse and Mental Health Services Administration (SAMHSA).3
+The Initiative is a collaboration between many agencies within the department, including the CDC, the Health Resources and Services Administration (HRSA), Indian Health Service (IHS), National Institutes of Health (NIH), and Substance Abuse and Mental Health Services Administration (SAMHSA).15

 Plans and Programs of the Initiative